 Pro Velo Switzerland promotes the use of the bicycle as a means of transport in everyday life, to ride to work or to school.

-Our youngest project in promotion cycling was launched in 2017.
+Our youngest project in promoting cycling was launched in 2017.
 Participants can win prizes every Wednesday.

 Further information on: www.velomittwoch.ch

 This project is directed towards companies, whose employees are invited to cycle to their worplace during the months of May and/or June.

 Further information on www.biketowork.ch

 This project is directed towards schools and pupils between 10 and 18 years old.
 A contest is also included, in order to motivate kids and teenagers to jump on their bike as often as possible.

 Further information on www.bike2school.ch

 We are the largest organizer of second-hand bicycle markets in Switzerland.
 Each year there are over 60 local bike markets where people can buy and sell inexpensive used bicycles, trailers and accessories of good quality.

 In various cities we offer Courses (in German and French) for safe cycling to children (age 7+) and adults.
 The courses are supported by the Swiss Foundation for Traffic Safety and consist of theoretical and practical training of traffic rules, riding techniques, vehicle handling and technical vehicle safety.

 Our contest rewards companies that have implemented bicycle-friendly measures.

 Pro Velo Switzerland has also launched another contest for bike-friendly infrastructure.
-Cities and municipalities as well as touristic and transport organisations are welcome to apply and give in their dossier.
+Cities and municipalities as well as tourist and transport organisations are welcome to apply and give in their dossier.

 BikeStations offer a variety of services to bicycle commuters who "park and ride" at railway stations: